aj0strow/express-spa/README.md

 ### Replacements

 You can also pass in an object of replacements.
-This is useful for injecting environment variables into the page, such as firebase urls, api versions, locale, etc.
+This way you don't need a view rendering engine to inject a couple variables.
+Rendering with jade can take up to 200ms instead of like 6ms.

 ```html
 <body>